-The first phase of the course will provide an overview of military culture and the deployment cycle, as well as the roles and activities unique to military psychologists.
-In addition, students will become familiar with key assessments used in military settings.
-The course will then highlight the more common clinical conditions experienced by military members.
-Students will explore military culture experientially by touring the war memorials on the National Mall and hearing from a panel of internship training directors from military treatment facilities.
+The first phase of the five-day course will provide an overview of military culture and the deployment cycle, as well as the roles and activities unique to military psychologists.
+In addition, students will become familiar with key assessments used in military clinics.
+Then the course will highlight the more common clinical conditions experienced by military members.
+Later, students will explore military culture experientially by touring the war memorials on the National Mall and hearing from a panel of internship training directors from military treatment facilities.

-Please carefully review the following eligibility requirements.
-If you do not meet all the requirements listed, your application will not be considered.
+Carefully review the following eligibility requirements.
+If you do not meet all of them, your application will not be considered.
+Applicants must be:

-* Where all other qualifications are equal, third- or fourth-year students will receive priority consideration.
+* Where all other qualifications are equal, 3rd or 4th year students will receive priority consideration.

 Date and Location

-The course will be held June 19-23, 2017 in Bethesda, MD on the campus of the Uniformed Services University of the Health Sciences (USU), where many of the nation’s military medical staff are educated.
+The course will be held 25-29 June 2018 in Bethesda, Maryland on the campus of the Uniformed Services University of the Health Sciences, where many of the nation’s military medical staff are educated.
 Students are required to attend all five days in their entirety.